 NOTE 2: EEC can initiate any EDGE-1 or EDGE-4 operation without receiving a request or without receiving AC related information from the AC.

+NOTE 3: The ASP providing the AC and the ECSP providing the ECS can have edge computing service provider service agreement as described in Annex B. The ECS configuration information configured in the AC is based on the service agreement.

+NOTE 4: The mechanisms used for authentication and authorization between AC and EEC is out of scope of this specification.
+EEC can use local policies, user preferences, ASP services agreement(s) (see Annex B) to authorize the request from the AC.

+NOTE 5: When the ECS configuration information is provided from an AC, the EEC can use the ECS configuration for initial service provisioning for the AC that provided the ECS configuration information if there is no ECS configuration information is provided from the 5GC.

 Editor's note: [SA3] How to ensure of user's authorization/consent as well as AC’s authorization in invoking functions exposed by EEC (to AC) which in turn relies on functions exposed by the network (e.g. Location) via EES/NEF is SA3’s responsibility.

 8.14.2 Procedures